- Bullying Prevention

 - Personal Leave

 More leave information is available from the Office of Human Resources.

 The University supports staff and students who wish to breastfeed their baby while they participate in work or study on campus.
 Women are welcome to breastfeed their babies wherever they feel comfortable on campus.
-There are also rooms available for those who need a private space for breastfeeding.
-For more information see The University's Children on University Premises Policy (Opens in a new window).
+There are also 17 dedicated breastfeeding rooms available across 9 campuses for those who need a private space for breastfeeding.
+These rooms are equipped with a privacy screen, comfortable chair and access to refrigeration, power points for expressing breastmilk and lockers for storage of personal equipment please review the Breastfeeding/Expressing Room Guidelines.

 Parental and Breastfeeding Facilities on Campus